ryanflorence/SlideShow/Docs/SlideShow.md

 *   slideData - (*object*) An object containing slide data that looks like, same as `onShow`.

 SlideShow Method: show {#SlideShow:show}
 -----------------------------------------

-<big>Shows the slide passed in as an argument</big>
+Transitions from one slide to another.

 ### Syntax:

-    mySlideShow.show(slide, options);
+    mySlideShow.show(what, [options]);

 ### Arguments:

+1. what - (*mixed*) Accepts the following arguments:
+  - *string* `next` - shows the next slide
+  - *string* `previous` - shows the previous slide
-1. slide - (*mixed*) The index of the slide or an element reference to the slide.
+  - *number* - the index of a slide to show
+  - *element* - slide element to show
-2. options - (*object*) An object literal containing a duration and transition to use instead of what's already defined for the element.
+2. options - (*object*) An object literal containing a duration and transition to use instead of what's already defined for the element, same format as the class options.

 ### Returns: